huntflow/huntflow-base-metrics/README.md

 You don't need to set those labels manually.
 The labels are handled implicitly by the package public methods.

-For FastAPI metrics you don't need to deal with labels at all.
+For request metrics you don't need to deal with labels at all.

 For another metrics use `register_metric` method.
 It will accept a custom list of labels and create a collector with your labels + common labels.
 To get labelled metric instance (registered with `register_metric`) use